ladis-washerum/nagios-checkcommand/README.md

 ## How does it work ?
 Simply, to avoid modify a lot of Nagios files and not see our changes erased in case of package update, we just add a few lines in *index.php*.

-So it can call a function in **_nagios_checkcommand.js_** which periodically check your current Nagios Web page.
+So it can call a function in **_nagios_checkcommand.js_** which periodically check your current Nagios UI page.
 If it detects the "Service Information" page, it retrieves the host and the service, then call **_get_checkcommand.php_** to get the checkcommand and insert a link on the page to copy it.